-Today when we think of the modern and mighty US military safeguarding these United States, it may be hard to imagine that 250-years ago a very different looking armed force protected a country in a very different place.
-In 1763 the United States did not even exist, rather it was a series of 13 colonies all in allegiance to the British throne.
-But there were then as there are now American soldiers.
-Moreover, they were at war.
+Today when we think of the modern and mighty US military safeguarding these United States, it may be hard to imagine that close to 250 years ago a very different looking armed force protected a country in a very different place.
+Before 1776 the United States did not even exist, rather it was a series of 13 colonies all in allegiance to the British throne.
+But there were then, as there are now, American soldiers.
+Moreover, they were usually at war.

-While most units used their personal weapons, a few stands of arms were issued to the towns by the colonies.
-These muskets were held by the town and issued to men who did not have a firearm whenever the militia mustered on the town green.
+While most units used their personal weapons, a few arms were issued to the towns by the colonies.
+These muskets were held by the town and issued to men who did not have a firearm whenever the militia “mustered” on the town green.
 The most common weapon for many of these men was the New England style fowler, which used a British made lock, mounted on a locally made barrel and stock.
-Long weapons, they often had a 46-inch long barrel, which gave a total length of over five feet.
+Long weapons, they often had a 46 inch barrel, which gave a total length of over 5 feet.
 Smoothbore in design they could be loaded with shot for hunting or a single large bullet for military service.

-Moving forward each colony was obligated to drill regularly (after Sunday church service!) and starting in 1702 one-third of each town’s unit formed a group of ‘snow-shoe men’ that could muster and march out to the frontier to defend the colony from Indian attacks and the frequent small wars with neighboring French colonies in what is now Canada.
+Each colony was obligated to hold drills regularly (after Sunday church service!) and, starting in 1702, one-third of each town’s unit formed a group of ‘snow-shoe men.’
+These units were meant to muster and march out to the frontier to defend the colony from attacks from Native Americans.
+They also engaged in the frequent small wars with neighboring French colonies in what is now Canada.

 French and Indians